 - This medicine works better if your child takes it on an empty stomach.
-Your child may take Wee Care with food if it causes an upset stomach.
-Some foods like eggs, whole grain breads, cereal, dairy products, coffee, and tea may make this medicine not work as well.
-If Wee Care causes an upset stomach, talk with the doctor about the best way to give this medicine with food.
+Your child may take Wee Care (iron suspension) with food if it causes an upset stomach.
+Some foods like eggs, whole grain breads, cereal, dairy products, coffee, and tea may make Wee Care (iron suspension) not work as well.
+If Wee Care (iron suspension) causes an upset stomach, talk with the doctor about the best way to give Wee Care (iron suspension) with food.

 - Only use the measuring device that comes with this liquid drug.

 - Some products may be mixed with formula, fruit juice, or other food or liquids.
 Some products may need to be put right in your child's mouth.
 Be sure you know how to give Wee Care (iron suspension) to your child.

 What do I do if I miss a dose?